rochana-atapattu/platform-engineering-playbook/docs/README.md

 ## Team Structure and Roles

 The Team Structure and Roles section outlines the recommended team structure for platform engineering initiatives.
-It includes roles such as Platform Architect, Tooling Specialist, Infrastructure Automation Engineer, CI/CD Specialist, Security and Compliance Engineer, Cloud Specialist, and Monitoring and Logging Engineer.
+It includes roles such as Platform Architect, Tooling Specialist, Infrastructure Automation Engineer, CI/CD Specialist, Security and Compliance Engineer, Cloud Specialist, and Observatibily Engineer.
 Each role has defined responsibilities to ensure a collaborative and efficient platform engineering workflow.

 ## Goals and Milestones